ketgo/persist/docs/Design.md

 #### Buffer Manager

 The buffer manager is responsible for loading [pages](#page) from [backend storage](#backend-storage) and writing modified [pages](#page) back.
 It utilizes the exposed API by the `Storage` interface to achieve its goals.
 The buffer size is kept fixed and the least recently used (LRU) policy is used to replace a page.
-If the page has been modified since last read, it is written back onto the storage.
+If the page has been modified since the last read, it is written back onto the storage.
 The following API are exposed by the manager:

 ```c++
 /**